 Enjoy this restaurant-style dish at home with a glass of wine and a fresh salad.

 For more great Low Fat Recipes, Low Calorie Recipes, Low Carbohydrate Recipes, and Diabetic Recipes, check out my Diet Recipe Index.
 Also check out my Nutritional Chart for fat grams, fiber grams, carbohydrate grams, and calories for all your favorite foods.

 Chicken Piccata Recipe:

-4 (6 to 7 ounces each) chicken breast halves, boneless and skinless*
+4 (5 to 6 ounces each) chicken breast halves, boneless, skinless, and fat trimmed off*

 1/2 cup all-purpose flour